sjoerdvankreel/firefly-synth-2/static/Manual.md

 All other envelopes are cut short if they are not finished yet by the time the voice is done.

 With both loop and release turned off, the engine just follows the envelope with no regard for note-off events.<br/>
-With only release turned on, immediately jumps to the release point on note off, but taking the current amplitude into account.<br/>
+With only release turned on, immediately jumps to the release point on note off, but taking the current level into account.<br/>

 With only loop turned on, the envelope becomes repeating (infinite length).<br/>
 To prevent infinite length voices, the audio engine specifically ignores looping-only<br/>
 envelopes for the Voice Amp envelope, and jumps straight to the end on note-off.<br/>

 With both loop and release turned on, the engine jumps from the current loop stage to the release point<br/>
 ONLY if the release point is after the current loop stage.
-This also takes into account the current amplitude.
+This also takes into account the current level.

 #### Main section
-* Start: controls the envelope start amplitude
+* Start: controls the envelope start level
 * Type: choose between linear and exponential envelopes
 * Sync: switches between time-based and tempo-based (bars)
 * Loop start/length: these define the (optional) sustain stage
 * Smooth: applies a smoothing filter to the envelope output.<br/>
-Useful for looping envelopes where the start and end point have unequal amplitude.
+Useful for looping envelopes where the start and end point have unequal level.
 * Release point: the envelope jumps to here on note-off<br>
 (Except if before the current loop stage, in which case looping is just finished and the envelope plays out normally.)